Biocoder2600/Facebook-Scraper/README.md

-This App is for my research use.
+This App is a Facebook Scraper used to collect public information on Facebook.
+It is designed for my research use.

 # Privacy Policy
 No personal information of the user will be collected for using this App.
 All users will remain annoymous.